Resident Evil 3: Nemesis: Marketing and release

 Resident Evil 3 was featured at the Tokyo Game Show in March 1999.
 A playable version was available at the Electronic Entertainment Expo in 1999.
 At the time, the dodging feature had not been completed and was absent from the demo.
-To promote the game, Capcom included a brief demo of Resident Evil 3 in the US shipments of their earlier game, Dino Crisis, which had a successful launch in Japan.
-Prior to the release of the game, Capcom spent million on advertisement campaigns for Resident Evil 3 and Dino Crisis, as well as the Nintendo 64 version of Resident Evil 2.
+Capcom included a brief demo of Resident Evil 3 in the US shipments of their earlier game, Dino Crisis, which had a successful launch in Japan.
+Prior to the release, Capcom spent million on advertisement campaigns for Resident Evil 3 and Dino Crisis, as well as the Nintendo 64 version of Resident Evil 2.
 The marketing campaign included dedicated television advertising, print advertising, and incentives to the consumer.
 A double soundtrack album, composed by Masami Ueda, Saori Maeda and Shusaku Uchiyama, was released on September 22, 1999.
 A novelization, Nemesis, written by S. D. Perry, was published in 2000.

 Resident Evil 3 was released for the PlayStation video game console on September 22, 1999 in Japan and November 11, 1999 in North America.
-The first 500,000 units of the game included additional demo discs of Dino Crisis.
-The game was a commercial hit, selling more than 1 million units worldwide by early October.
+The first 500,000 copies included additional demo discs of Dino Crisis.
+It sold more than 1 million copies worldwide by early October.
 According to NPD, Resident Evil 3 was the top-selling game for the PlayStation in the US during the first two weeks of November 1999.
-In Europe, the game was released on February 21, 2000 and became a bestseller in the UK, where it received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association, indicating sales of at least 200,000 copies.
+In Europe, it was released on February 21, 2000 and became a bestseller in the UK, where it received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association, indicating sales of at least 200,000 copies.
 As of June 2012, a total of 3.5 million copies of the PlayStation version had been sold.